-Infrared panels can be used anywhere indoors.
-They are most effective when hanging from the ceiling so their warming rays are not blocked by any objects.
+Infrared panels are usable anywhere indoors.
+They are most effective when hanging from the ceiling.
+This way, their warming rays will not get blocked by any objects.

-A wonderful option for infrared heating panels is that they are available as pieces of art.
-As can be seen in the pictures below, you can simply have the manufacturer print an image of your choice on the panel.
+A wonderful option for infrared heating panels is they are available with art.
+As you can see in the pictures below, you can have the manufacturer print an image of your choice on the panel.